himotoyoshi/carray/guides/devel/16a_iterator_family.md

 accumulators — every value of a group must be held together.
 The engine therefore materialises **one category-contiguous grouped copy** and runs segment reductions over it.

+The two halves are two classes. `CASegmentIterator` (`lib/carray/segment_iterator.rb`) holds the segment half: a contiguous copy (`grouped`), its boundaries (`@bounds`, k+1, and `@offsets`, the k starts the kernels read), and every reduction without `axis:`, `map`, the scans and the address surface. `CACategoricalIterator` descends from it and supplies the other half — the counting-sort gather that builds `grouped`, the labels, and the per-fiber `axis:` form.
+A segment iterator built by `value.segments` copies the covered range as it is, so its permutation is a run of consecutive indices and its per-cell segment numbers come from `CArray.segment_index`;
+both are built only when `map`, a scan, a weighted reduction or an address asks for them.
+The flat reductions reach the `axis:` form through private hooks (`axis_sum`, `axis_moments`, …) that the segment class answers with `NotImplementedError` and the categorical class overrides.

 ### The grouping plan cache on CACategorical